otrv4/otrv4/otrv4.md

 But receiver should not use/accept the revealed MAC key anymore.

 The Revealing MAC key can be attached inside of a heartbeat message.

+### Packet format

+Protocol version (SHORT)

+    The version number of this protocol is 0x0003.

+Message type (BYTE)

+    The Data Message has type 0x03.

+Sender Instance tag (INT)

+    The instance tag of the person sending this message.

+Receiver Instance tag (INT)

+    The instance tag of the intended recipient.

+Flags (BYTE)

+    The bitwise-OR of the flags for this message.
+Usually you should set this to 0x00.
+The only currently defined flag is:

+    IGNORE_UNREADABLE (0x01)

+        If you receive a Data Message with this flag set, and you are unable to decrypt the message or verify the MAC (because, for example, you don't have the right keys), just ignore the message instead of producing some kind of error or notification to the user.

+Ratchet id i (INT)

+    Must be strictly greater than 0, and increment by 1 with each ratchet

+Sender keyid Ns (INT)

+    Must be strictly greater than 0, and increment by 1 with each message

+pubDHRs (MPI)

+    The *next* ratchet [i.e. sender_keyid+1] public key for the sender

+Top half of counter init (CTR)

+    This should monotonically increase (as a big-endian value) for each message sent with the same (sender keyid, recipient keyid) pair, and must not be all 0x00.

+Encrypted message (DATA)

+    Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform AES128 counter-mode (CTR) encryption of the message.
+    The initial counter is a 16-byte value whose first 8 bytes are the above "top half of counter init" value, and whose last 8 bytes are all 0x00.
+    Note that counter mode does not change the length of the message, so no message padding needs to be done.
+    If you *want* to do message padding (to disguise the length of your message), use the above TLV of type 0.

+Authenticator (MAC)

+    The SHA3 MAC, using the appropriate MAC key (see below) of everything from the Protocol version to the end of the encrypted message

+Old MAC keys to be revealed (DATA)

+    See "Revealing MAC Keys"

 [1]: http://cacr.uwaterloo.ca/techreports/2016/cacr2016-06.pdf
 [2]: https://otr.cypherpunks.ca/Protocol-v3-4.0.0.html